 Early in his studies Eberhard encountered the Anabaptist movement of the sixteenth century, which he saw as offering a way of true discipleship.
-“Their striving was to live as nearly as possible as the Early Church had lived,” he concluded.
+“They strived to live as close as possible to the way the early church had lived,” he concluded.
 Eberhard was particularly interested in the writings of Anabaptist leaders such as Jakob Hutter, Sebastian Frank, Peter Riedemann, Hans Denck, Peter Walpot, Hans Hut, and many others.

 He was equally enthusiastic in his study of early Christian sources, culminating in his book published in 1926, The Early Christians, with selections from Tertullian, Origen, Iraneus, Hermas, Ignatius, Justin, and others.
 He saw this nascent, apostolic Christianity as truer to Christ’s calling than the forms it would later take, while holding out a “paradigm” for renewal: what was given to the early church through the Spirit can be and is given again and again to those who seek it.

-In his treatment of Anabaptism forerunners, Eberhard made reference to the “Apostolic brothers,” a loose connection of figures and movements that precede and flow into the radical Anabaptist movement of the sixteenth century.
+In his treatment of forerunners to the Anabaptists, Eberhard made reference to the “apostolic brothers,” a loose connection of figures and movements that precede and flow into the radical Anabaptist movement of the sixteenth century.
 They include Arnold of Brescia, Peter Waldo and the Waldensians, the Poor in Christ, Francis of Assisi, Thomas à Kempis, Meister Eckhardt, Jacob Böhme, the Beguines and Beghards, Jan Hus and the Bohemian Brethren, the Unitas Fratrum and Moravian church, and the Brethren of the Common Life.

 In Eberhard’s frequent reference to these witnesses, Francis of Assisi – with his apostolic poverty and his love of the poor and of nature – stands out especially.
 Eberhard appreciated and respected the Catholic tradition of monastics, and sometimes referred to the Bruderhof as “Protestant monasticism.”